 Plugins can be a great solution with issues like this because the plugin – if it’s well thought-out and providing they have access to any APIs needed – should check for the latest style sheet and reference that.

 And naturally, you'd expect this functionality from any plugin that claims to integrate with Font Awesome.

 In the video, I searched my plugins area for ‘font awesome’ and pulled up a few relevant results.
-So I choose one randomly and installed it.
+So I chose one randomly and installed it.

 This is the Font Awesome plugin I chose for this test

 Now, out-of-the-gate, this plugin didn’t appear to fix my issue.
 I still saw Font Awesome not working.
-Or rather, I had an icon not showing in my WordPress menu.
+I still had an icon not showing in my WordPress menu.

-But I did notice in the plugin that there is a setting that you can set for it to always pull in the latest version.
+But I did notice a setting in the plugin that you can set for it to always pull in the latest version.

-This seems to verify the suspicion that at least some of these missing icon issues are down to referencing an out of date stylesheet.
+This seems to verify my suspicion that at least some of these missing icon issues are down to referencing an out of date stylesheet.